juancarlospaco/unicodemoticon/README.md

 - [Help](https://help.github.com/articles/using-pull-requests) and more [Help](https://help.github.com/articles/fork-a-repo) and Interactive Quick [Git Tutorial](https://try.github.io).

+# Licence:

+- GNU GPL Latest Version *AND* GNU LGPL Latest Version *AND* any Licence [YOU Request via Bug Report](https://github.com/juancarlospaco/unicodemoticon/issues/new).

 # Ethics and Humanism Policy:
 - May this FLOSS be always Pristine and Clean, No AdWare, No Spamm, No BundleWare, No Infomercial, No MalWare.
 - This project is [LGBTQQIAAP friendly](http://www.urbandictionary.com/define.php?term=LGBTQQIAAP "Whats LGBTQQIAAP").